SubhamDas1997/movies-on-the-tip/README.md

     - Button is diabled if the movie is already present in favourites list
 <br><br>
 1. Remove a favourite movie from the favourites list
-1. All pages are responsive to different screen sizes

 # Modules
 1. Home